ofelix03/transformer/README.md

 			'comments_count' => '10',
 		);

-	// In some project, where you have recieved an http request
+	// In some projects, where you have received an http request
 	// payload like the above, which needs to be normalized to
-	// match some specific database field names.
+	// match some specific database field names, the snippet below

-	// The snippet below is a representation of what we might do without this package
+	// is a representation of what we might do without this package
 	// (but with this package could be done much more fluently without
 	// cluttering our application controller or codebase);